Expectations: Part 3 – The Unrealistic 4th Trimester Expectations

 One other thing that babies do a lot of is eating.
 Whether from breast or bottle, expect that your child will eat anywhere from 1.5 – 3 hours.
 If you are breastfeeding, it may mean that some days you will literally not be able to put the baby down (cluster feeding).
 It will be exhausting.
 Those are the days when your partner should really be stepping up to help care for you and everything else more.
 You will probably feel extra hungry, thirsty and sleepy.
 It will feel as if the baby is taking the last juices out of you but it will pass.
 Their growth spurt will stop, your milk supply will boost up, and all will return to normal for a little while.

 It’s not abnormal and in fact, more common than it seems, that you will be struggling with breastfeeding in the beginning.
 It can be anything from latch issues, insufficient supply, tongue/lip ties that will make breastfeeding feel like anything but normal or natural.
 That’s why it’s important to reach out to a lactation consultant to help figure out solutions to your issues as soon as possible.
 Most issues can be resolved.

-And here’s a discount for her courses and her shop: use the code MILKMINUTES10 to receive 10% off any of the paid courses.
+And the last thing I want to share with you is a discount: use the code MILKMINUTES10 to receive 10% off any of the paid courses.
 And use the code MILKMINUTES for 15% off in Rachel’s MDYK Store.
-She has adorable baby clothes and beautiful clothes for moms, as well as different breastfeeding accessories, and baby items.
+She has adorable baby clothes and beautiful clothes for moms, pregnancy and breastfeeding accessories, and so much more.